Games & Quizzes

 /bəˈkəmiNG/

 looking good on someone. process of coming to be something or of passing into state.
-To begin to be; grow to be; develop into.
+To be suitable for a particular job or role.

 /ˌyo͞onəˈvərsədē/